slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ##### Verify deployment attestation manually

-To verify the delpoyment attestation and inspect it, you can use cosign.
+To verify the deployment attestation and inspect it, you can use cosign.
 To install it, follow the [instructions](https://github.com/sigstore/cosign?tab=readme-ov-file#installation).

 Make sure you have access to your image by authenticating to docker: